MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 You might be concerned that everyone is using the same view.

 In a traditional database, this would be a *gigantic* security risk.
-However **Snowflake** is *not* your average database.
+However Snowflake is *not* your average database.
 The **playfab_archive_shared** view is actually a [Secure View](https://docs.snowflake.net/manuals/user-guide/views-secure.html).

 The main point is that other viewers are *guaranteed* to never know your data exists.
-(For those of you who are interested, it means the **TitleId "where"** clause runs un-optimized to thwart subtle attacks that take advantage of order of operations changes made by the **SQL** compiler).
+(For those of you who are interested, it means the TitleId "where" clause runs un-optimized to thwart subtle attacks that take advantage of order of operations changes made by the SQL compiler).

 This secure view knows what account it's running in, and we keep track of what titles are enabled for what accounts (via the add-on).
 So in effect, every account sees a *different* view.

-Furthermore, all data in **Snowflake** is backed up, encrypted at rest, and everything else you would expect.
-Check out [Snowflake's security certifications](https://www.snowflake.net/product/data-warehouse-security/) for further reading about **Snowflake's** security.
+Furthermore, all data in Snowflake is backed up, encrypted at rest, and everything else you would expect.
+Check out [Snowflake's security certifications](https://www.snowflake.net/product/data-warehouse-security/) for further reading about Snowflake's security.

 ### Data visualizations

-**Tableau**, **Looker**, and many other visualizers have first-party support for **Snowflake**.
+Tableau, Looker, and many other visualizers have first-party support for Snowflake.
 Making your own partially rolled-up tables will dramatically improve your experience with visualization tools, so that it doesn't have to duplicate large computations.

 For example, consider the query presented below to generate a latitude and longitude map of logins.